-Dr. Samantha Serrano is a Science Communications Manager based in São Paulo, Brazil.
+Dr. Samantha Serrano is OHT’s Associate Director of Science Communications based in São Paulo, Brazil.

-Dr. Serrano received her Sc.D. from the Federal University of São Paulo Medical School (UNIFESP-EPM) in Collective Health, where she conducted ethnographic research on the healthcare and care work experiences of Bolivian immigrant women in São Paulo.
-She earned her Master’s degree in Latin American Studies from the University of Texas at Austin where she conducted research on the institutional perceptions and treatments of people with intellectual disabilities and mental illnesses in Guatemala.
+Dr. Serrano received her ScD from the Federal University of São Paulo Medical School (UNIFESP-EPM) in Collective Health, where she conducted ethnographic research on the healthcare and care work experiences of Bolivian immigrant women in São Paulo.
+She earned her Master’s degree in Latin American Studies from the University of Texas at Austin where she conducted research on the living conditions and human rights of people with intellectual disabilities and mental illnesses in Guatemala.
 She received dual undergraduate degrees in Latin American Studies and Spanish with a minor in Journalism from California State University of Fullerton.